Dholydai/writerz-with-an-attitude/README.md

 <img src="Images/MaximusGitHub.png" width="650" />

-Why are writers born in the third decade of the 21st century still being shackled to an injurious 19th-Century mechanical typewriter interface?
+Why are writers born in the third decade of the 21st century being shackled to an injurious 19th-Century mechanical typewriter interface?

 I have been a Dvorak keyboard user for thirty-five years.
 After two decades of typing bad pains developed in my left hand and wrist.
 Analyzing my breakdown, I concluded that the physical arrangement of the keys on conventional keyboards is unnatural.

 I designed the Dvorak 2025 to place the keys where the fingers of my two hands expect them to be.
-I no longer have pain, writing is great fun.
+No more, writing is great fun now.

-The Post-Mechanical variants establish a 'Nuevo universal keyboard' standard.
+The Post-Mechanical variants establish a 'Nuevo Universal Keyboard' standard.
 These human-factored designs will fit in currently produced laptop
 PC cases.
 The forty-eight character keys make the keyboards ISO compliant, compatable with European languages.

 I have created ISO compliant firmware, and designed Windows drivers for five European languages.
 That work continues forward.